UNICORE-EU/uftp-docs/source/index.rst

 (and vice versa), as well as providing data staging and third-party transfer between UFTP-enabled UNICORE sites.

-UFTP is best used using the client-side application (:ref:`uftp-client`), but is easily integrated into custom applications due to its FTP compliance.
+UFTP is best used using the client-side application ( :ref:`uftp-client`), but is easily integrated into custom applications due to its FTP compliance.

-|overview-img| :ref:`uftp-overview` gives an overview of the UFTP architecture and features.
+|overview-img| :ref:`uftp-overview` gives an overview of
+the UFTP architecture and features.

+|user-guide-img| :ref:`uftp-howto-test`
+a complete UFTP environment using test certificates on a single test machine or even on your laptop.

 .. image:: _static/uftp-overview.png
   :width: 400